w3f/polkadot-wiki/docs/learn/how-to/password-not-working.md

     As a result, no one can reset or change your password for you.
 The only way to do that is by restoring with your account's mnemonic phrase.

-If you have forgotten your password and you really cannot access your account, then **you can reset your password by restoring your account from your mnemonic phrase**.
+If you have forgotten your password and you really can't access your account, then **you can reset your password by restoring your account from your mnemonic phrase**.
 (You can also restore an account with your JSON file, but since that would require the same password, this won't be of use to you.)

 During the process of restoring your account from your mnemonic phrase, you will have the chance to set a new password.
 For detailed instructions on how to restore an account on the Polkadot Developer Interface and the Polkadot Developer Signer, please see [this tutorial](restore-account-signer.md).